albertowd/SetupShare/README.md

 ## Changelog

-v 1.2:
+v1.2:
 * App: adapted to the handle the new server.
 * Server: Chenged setups files to a database.